 This historic district includes the 5700 & 5800 blocks of Warwick Place & Surrey Street, the 4700 & 4800 blocks of Dorset Avenue & Cumberland Avenue, & the north side of the 4700 block of Essex Avenue

-Historic preservationists believe we are custodians of the buildings, sites, and structures that define our history.
+Historic preservationists believe we are custodians of the buildings, sites, & structures that define our history.
 State law establishes preservation of historic resources throughout Maryland as a public goal of the public good.
-Thus just as the Somerset historic district belonged to those who came before, it will be preserved and belong to those who come after us.
-This doesn't mean that homes in the district may never be changed; it means that special care and attention is paid to ensuring they are preserved, rather than demolished, and that modifications, renovations and additions are appropriate.
+Thus, just as the Somerset Historic District belonged to those who came before, it will be preserved & belong to those who come after us.
+This does not mean that homes in the district may never be changed; it means that special care & attention is paid to ensuring they are preserved, rather than demolished, and that modifications, renovations & additions are appropriate.

 The houses in our historic district are not frozen in time.
-Many changes took place before historic designation occurred; many have taken place since; and constant construction work throughout the historic district suggests there will be many more to come.
-The County Historic Preservation Commission reviews all proposed changes and, in making its decisions, follows the requirements of the Historic Preservation Ordinance and the Secretary of the Interior's Standards for Rehabilitation.
+Many changes took place before historic designation occurred; many have taken place since; & constant construction work throughout the historic district suggests there will be many more to come.
+The County Historic Preservation Commission reviews all proposed changes &, in making its decisions, follows the requirements of the Historic Preservation Ordinance & the Secretary of the Interior's Standards for Rehabilitation.
 More information on the County Historic Preservation Commission can be found here.